 On September 10th, 2019, Google released a piece of surprising news about the “nofollow” link building.
-Initially, Google dev presented the nofollow attribute was presented to improve web indexing.
+Initially, Google dev presented the nofollow attribute to improve web indexing.
 It was a defence mechanism against comment spam.

 Google has announced that it has introduced more link attributes for a picture-perfect view of the website.